Information for those thinking they might join the WMS board...

 The board meets 6-9 times per year, plus our annual general meeting and a strategic planning session.
 As part of being a board member, you can also join a committee in an area of interest, learn about a new area of business management.
 And you will serve as an ambassador for the Society in your community.

-A board member can expect to spend 3-8 hours per month on Society activities.
-Time requirements will vary throughout the year with some months being busier than others.
+A board member can expect to spend an average of 5-6 hours per month on Society activities.

 As you consider joining the Board, please familiarize yourself with this list of expectations.
 We've also set out some questions to think about as you consider joining the Board.

 WMS is committed to providing training, support, and development for all board members.
-Bring your skills and experiences to this opportunity to drive and build an IBPOC-led organization for your community.
+Bring your skills and experiences to this opportunity to drive and build an BIPOC-led organization for your community.

 Want to know more?